 Zantac Cancer Lawsuit Update July 1st, 2021

-Recently, you may have heard in the news that Judge Rosenberg has dismissed large portions of the multi-district litigation claims that the heartburn-aiding drug, Zantac, allegedly causes cancer.
-Not to worry, this does not mean that you don’t have a claim.
-In fact, plaintiffs’ lawyers believe a large majority of the claims will be moving forward.
+Judge Rosenberg dismissed large portions of the multidistrict litigation claims that the heartburn-aiding drug Zantac allegedly causes cancer.
+Not to worry; this does not mean that you don't have a claim.
+In fact, plaintiffs' lawyers believe a large majority of the claims will be moving forward.

-Additionally, Judge Rosenberg also removed the distributors of Zantac, such as CVS and Rite Aid, from any and all personal injury claims against them, and dismissed claims filed under the innovator liability theory, which creates liability for brand companies in the labeling of generic medications.
-In this situation, Judge Rosenberg found that the plaintiffs had failed to show negligence in terms of the manner in which the ranitidine products were stored, transported, and whether or not they were exposed to high temperatures.
+Additionally, Judge Rosenberg also removed the distributors of Zantac, such as CVS and Rite Aid, from any and all personal injury claims against them and dismissed claims filed under the innovator liability theory, which creates liability for brand companies in the labeling of generic medications.
+In this situation, Judge Rosenberg found that the plaintiffs had failed to show negligence in terms of the manner in which the ranitidine products were stored and transported and whether they were exposed to high temperatures.

-On the surface, these dismissals may appear to be a “doom and gloom” moment for the plaintiffs.
-However, outside of the aforementioned, Judge Rosenberg stated that “most of the other dozen-plus claims contain enough factual content, that accepted as true, renders the plaintiffs’ claims plausible.”
-Some of these claims include negligence, wrongful death, and design defect—all of which therefore will likely be moving forward in the process.
+On the surface, these dismissals may appear to be a "doom and gloom" moment for the plaintiffs.
+However, outside the aforementioned, Judge Rosenberg stated that "most of the other dozen-plus claims contain enough factual content, accepted as true, renders the plaintiffs' claims plausible."
+Some of these claims include negligence, wrongful death, and design defect—all of which, therefore, will likely be moving forward in the process.

 The Future of Zantac Cancer Lawsuit Litigation

-Overall, these rulings were outlined in six orders and greatly reduce the scope of the litigation, with a stronger emphasis on brand manufacturers, such as GlaxoSmithKline, Pfizer Inc., Sanofi-Aventis, and Boehringer Ingelheim.
-Nonetheless, Judge Rosenberg has set a bellwether trial deadline date of October 1, 2021.
+Overall, these rulings were outlined in six orders and greatly reduced the scope of the litigation, with a stronger emphasis on brand manufacturers, such as GlaxoSmithKline, Pfizer Inc., Sanofi-Aventis, and Boehringer Ingelheim.
+Nonetheless, Judge Rosenberg has set a bellwether trial deadline of October 1, 2021.

 A bellwether trial is essentially a "test trial" that involves a case from a large pool of claims filed against a particular party (or group of parties).
 The purpose of a bellwether trial is to serve as a "test case" in an effort to foresee how the future of the case may play out.